JeazW/OctpusDocs/src/pages/docs/administration/sync-instances/index.md

 ## Consider alternatives

 As you will soon see, a syncing process is complex an requires constant care and maintenance.
 Even if we provided a built-in tool, you'd still need to monitor and maintain the process.
 Below are the common reasons we hear for splitting an instance.
-Please reach out to reach out to [customersuccess@octopus.com](mailto:customersuccess@octopus.com) if your use case is not mentioned and you'd like to discuss alternatives.
+Please reach out to reach out to [customersuccess@yamldoc.liuyan.wang](mailto:customersuccess@yamldoc.liuyan.wang) if your use case is not mentioned and you'd like to discuss alternatives.

 :::div{.hint}
 We've been asked if splitting environments, tenants or deployment targets by space is a safer alternative.
 [Spaces](/docs/administration/spaces) are hard walls and do not allow the sharing of environments, projects, library variable sets, step templates, script modules, deployment targets and more.
 For all intents and purposes, a space is a unique instance.
 Any problems you encounter when syncing instances will happen when trying to sync spaces.